RileyPoirier23/TattooAPP/README.md

 alter table public.notifications enable row level security;
 alter table public.verification_requests enable row level security;

--- 5. Storage Policies
-drop policy if exists "Public Access to Portfolios" on storage.objects;
+-- 5. Storage Policies (Clean up old ones first to prevent errors) drop policy if exists "Public Access to Portfolios" on storage.objects;
 drop policy if exists "Authenticated users can upload portfolios" on storage.objects;
 drop policy if exists "Users can delete own portfolio images" on storage.objects;
 drop policy if exists "Public Access to Booking Refs" on storage.objects;
 drop policy if exists "Authenticated users can upload refs" on storage.objects;
+drop policy if exists "Public upload refs" on storage.objects;
 drop policy if exists "Public Access to Message Attachments" on storage.objects;
 drop policy if exists "Authenticated users can upload attachments" on storage.objects;

-drop policy if exists "Public upload refs" on storage.objects;
+-- Re-create Storage Policies
 create policy "Public Access to Portfolios" on storage.objects for select using ( bucket_id = 'portfolios' );
 create policy "Authenticated users can upload portfolios" on storage.objects for insert with check ( bucket_id = 'portfolios' and auth.role() = 'authenticated' );
 create policy "Users can delete own portfolio images" on storage.objects for delete using ( bucket_id = 'portfolios' and auth.uid()::text = (storage.foldername(name))[1] );

 create policy "Public Access to Booking Refs" on storage.objects for select using ( bucket_id = 'booking-references' );
--- Allow ANYONE to upload references (needed for guest bookings) create policy "Public upload refs" on storage.objects for insert with check ( bucket_id = 'booking-references' );
+-- Allow ANYONE (including guests) to upload references create policy "Public upload refs" on storage.objects for insert with check ( bucket_id = 'booking-references' );

 create policy "Public Access to Message Attachments" on storage.objects for select using ( bucket_id = 'message_attachments' );
 create policy "Authenticated users can upload attachments" on storage.objects for insert with check ( bucket_id = 'message_attachments' and auth.role() = 'authenticated' );

--- 6. Table Policies
+-- 6. Table Policies (Clean up old ones first) drop policy if exists "Public profiles" on public.profiles;
+drop policy if exists "Users update own" on public.profiles;
+drop policy if exists "Users insert own" on public.profiles;
-drop policy if exists "Public profiles" on public.profiles;
+drop policy if exists "Public profiles are viewable by everyone" on public.profiles;
+drop policy if exists "Users can update own profile" on public.profiles;

 create policy "Public profiles" on public.profiles for select using (true);
 create policy "Users update own" on public.profiles for update using (auth.uid() = id);
 create policy "Users insert own" on public.profiles for insert with check (auth.uid() = id);

 drop policy if exists "Public shops" on public.shops;
+drop policy if exists "Owners manage shops" on public.shops;
+drop policy if exists "Shops viewable by everyone" on public.shops;
+drop policy if exists "Shop owners can insert shops" on public.shops;
+drop policy if exists "Shop owners can update own shops" on public.shops;
+drop policy if exists "Shop owners can delete own shops" on public.shops;

 create policy "Public shops" on public.shops for select using (true);
 create policy "Owners manage shops" on public.shops for all using (auth.uid() = owner_id);

 drop policy if exists "Public booths" on public.booths;
+drop policy if exists "Owners manage booths" on public.booths;
+drop policy if exists "Booths viewable by everyone" on public.booths;
+drop policy if exists "Shop owners can manage booths" on public.booths;

 create policy "Public booths" on public.booths for select using (true);
 create policy "Owners manage booths" on public.booths for all using ( exists (select 1 from public.shops where shops.id = booths.shop_id and shops.owner_id = auth.uid())
 );

 drop policy if exists "Booking visibility" on public.bookings;
+drop policy if exists "Artist create booking" on public.bookings;
+drop policy if exists "Users can see their own bookings" on public.bookings;
+drop policy if exists "Artists can insert bookings" on public.bookings;

 create policy "Booking visibility" on public.bookings for select using (auth.uid() = artist_id or exists (select 1 from public.shops where shops.id = bookings.shop_id and shops.owner_id = auth.uid()));
 create policy "Artist create booking" on public.bookings for insert with check (auth.uid() = artist_id);

-drop policy if exists "Client Request visibility" on public.client_booking_requests;
+-- Client Booking Requests (Critical for Guest Booking) drop policy if exists "Client Request visibility" on public.client_booking_requests;
 drop policy if exists "Public request creation" on public.client_booking_requests;
+drop policy if exists "Update request" on public.client_booking_requests;
 drop policy if exists "Artist view requests" on public.client_booking_requests;
+drop policy if exists "Clients and Artists can view their requests" on public.client_booking_requests;
+drop policy if exists "Clients can insert requests" on public.client_booking_requests;
+drop policy if exists "Users can update their requests" on public.client_booking_requests;

--- Allow Artists to see requests where they are the artist, OR the client to see their own create policy "Artist view requests" on public.client_booking_requests for select using ( auth.uid() = artist_id OR auth.uid() = client_id
+-- Allow Artists to see requests, OR the client to see their own create policy "Artist view requests" on public.client_booking_requests for select using ( auth.uid() = artist_id OR auth.uid() = client_id
 );